CLappin/test/README.md

 This repository contains Libero projects for the MiV_RV32IMA_L1_AHB and MiV_RV32IMA_L1_AXI soft core RISC-V processors.
-FlahhPro Express projects containting pre-generated programming bitstream are also available for each of the designs.
+FlashPro Express projects containting pre-generated programming bitstream are also available for each of the designs.